Fudgesicle

 Overhead image of Fudgesicle Ingredients

-• Milk – I like to use 2% milk for this recipe, and nonfat milk is okay too, but whole milk will make the popsicles even creamier.
+• Milk – I like to use 2% milk for this recipe.
+Nonfat milk is okay too, but whole milk will make the popsicles even creamier.

-• Instant chocolate pudding mix – make sure to buy instant pudding mix!
+• Instant chocolate pudding mix – Make sure to buy instant pudding mix.
 It sets up fast without any cooking steps.
+Many stores have sugar-free pudding mixes if that is a part of your diet.

 Variations